 Chromatin-associated RNA isolation in embryos

 Wild-type fly embryos were collected in three 2.5 hour cohorts beginning 1.5 hours post-deposition.
 Between 3 to 5 grams of embryos were utilized for each fractionation.
 The chromatin-associated RNA isolation protocol was adapted from Nechaev et al. (2010) and Khodor et al. (2011).
 Embryos were dechorionated in 50% bleach for 90 sec and transferred to a chilled Dounce homogenizer.
-Embryos were then rinsed three times with 5 volumes of homogenization buffer (15 mM HEPES-KOH pH 7.6; 10 mM KCl; 3 mM CaCl2; 2 mM MgCl2; 0.1% Triton X-100; 1 mM DTT; 0.1 mM PMSF; 0.1x RNAase inhibitor).
-Embryos were then suspended in 5 volumes of homogenization buffer containing 0.3 M sucrose and dounced five times each with loose and tight pestles.
+Embryos were then rinsed three times with 25 ml of homogenization buffer (15 mM HEPES-KOH pH 7.6; 10 mM KCl; 3 mM CaCl2; 2 mM MgCl2; 0.1% Triton X-100; 1 mM DTT; 0.1 mM PMSF; 0.1x RNAase inhibitor).
+Embryos were then suspended in homogenization buffer containing 0.3 M (15 ml) sucrose and dounced five times each with loose and tight pestles.
 Embryo lysate was filtered through 50-micron nylon cell strainer.
-Clarified lysate was layered over a sucrose cushion gradient consisting of equal volumes of homogenization buffer containing 0.8 and 1.7M sucrose and centrifuged at 15,000 RCF for 10 min at 4˚C. Pelleted nuclei were resuspended in 250 µl of nuclear lysis buffer (10 mM HEPES-KOH pH 7.6; 100 mM KCl; 0.1 mM EDTA; 10% glycerol; 0.15 mM spermine; 0.5 mM spermidine; 0.1 mM NaF; 0.1 mM Na3VO4; 0.1 mM ZnCl2; 1 mM DTT; 0.1 mM PMSF; 1x RNAase inhibitor).
+Clarified lysate was layered over a sucrose cushion consisting of a layer of 1.7 M sucrose (15 ml) underneath a layer of 3 M sucrose (15 ml) in homogenization buffer..
+The samples were centrifuged at 15,000 RCF for 10 min at 4˚C. Pelleted nuclei were resuspended in 250 µl of nuclear lysis buffer (10 mM HEPES-KOH pH 7.6; 100 mM KCl; 0.1 mM EDTA; 10% glycerol; 0.15 mM spermine; 0.5 mM spermidine; 0.1 mM NaF; 0.1 mM Na3VO4; 0.1 mM ZnCl2; 1 mM DTT; 0.1 mM PMSF; 1x RNAase inhibitor).
 While gently vortexing, an equal volume of NUN buffer (25 mM HEPES-KOH pH 7.6; 300 mM NaCl; 1M urea; 1% NP-40; 1 mM DTT; 0.1 mM PMSF) was added drop-by-drop over a period 5 minutes.
-Condensed chromatin should become visible as a fluffy white precipitate.
-The solution was then incubated for 20 min on ice and centrifuged at 14k rpm for 30 min at 4˚C. The supernatant (primarily nucleoplasm) was discarded and the pellet was resuspended in Trizol reagent (Qiagen).
-RNA was then purified following manufacturer’s protocols.
+Condensed chromatin became visible as a fluffy white precipitate.
+The solution was then incubated for 20 min on ice and centrifuged at 14,000 rpm for 30 min at 4˚C. The supernatant (primarily nucleoplasm) was discarded and the pellet was resuspended in Trizol reagent (Qiagen).
+RNA was then purified following the manufacturer’s protocol.

 rRNA removal

+RNA samples were depleted of ribosomal, poly(A)+, and additional RNA contaminants through an affinity depletion procedure adopted from Khodor et a.
+(2011).
+An equimolar mixture of biotinylated affinity oligomers (Table 3-1; Eurofins MWG Operon) was added to 6 µg of purified RNA in annealing buffer (10 mM EDTA; 0.5x SSC) in a volume of 100 µl.
+RNA was denatured at 75˚C for 5 min and annealed at 37˚C for 30 min.
+Annealed mixture was added to 1ml streptavidin paramagnetic beads (Promega) and incubated at 25˚C for 15 min, followed by 2 hours at 4˚C with gentle rocking, and the supernatant retained for library preparation.
+This procedure was performed twice per sample.

 RNA-seq library construction and sequencing